Coronavirus Awareness and Prevention

 To reduce risk, we are:

-- Implementing Social Distancing Protocols: As of Wednesday, March 25th, until further notice, transfer facilities will be closed to the public.
+- Implementing Social Distancing Protocols: Effective Wednesday, March 25th until further notice, transfer facilities will be closed to the public.
 Customers will be able to wait for a bus outside, under covered shelter at both transfer centers, Forden Station and Padgett Station, however facilities will be closed.
 Click HERE for an update on Greyhound service.
+Communications referencing a date of Monday, July 6th for reinstatement of fixed route bus fares and reopening of Wave Transit’s two transfer facilities, Forden Station and Padgett Station, was issued earlier this month.
+Wave Transit has postponed the date of fare reinstatement and the reopening of facilities to a later, unspecified date.

 - Implementing a Disinfectant Regiment for Vehicles and Facilities: A disinfectant regiment has been implemented for each facility and for all vehicles.
 The disinfectant agent used and application method is consistent with CDC recommendations and practices implemented by other transit agencies.
 In addition to ongoing cleaning efforts, ALL facilities and ALL vehicles used for service are treated on a daily basis.
 High touch surfaces, such as door handles are disinfected several times per day.